backstage/backstage/plugins/catalog-react/api-report.md

 import { ComponentProps } from 'react';
 import { CompoundEntityRef } from '@backstage/catalog-model';
 import { Entity } from '@backstage/catalog-model';
+import { EntityOwnerPickerProps as EntityOwnerPickerProps_2 } from '@backstage/plugin-catalog-react';
 import { IconButton } from '@material-ui/core';
 import { IconComponent } from '@backstage/core-plugin-api';
 import { InfoCardVariants } from '@backstage/core-components';